hachahoud/100-days-of-code/log.md

 Day 48.
 Getting on with the challenges at freecodecamp.
 Today I did the CSS Flexbox challenges , learning more about the responsive design 🤟

+Day 49.
+Finishing the introduction to CSS Grid challenges .
+Learning more how to build complex web designs.